ctu-mrs/ctu-mrs.github.io/docs/simulation/drone_spawner.md

 This will only list the available parameters and their description and exit the program.
 You can safely perform the dry-run even if an instance of the `mrs_drone_spawner` is already running.
 When passing multiple parameters to the node, the following structure is used:

-* 1 2 3 ... - integers ranging from 0 to 250 define ID of the vehicle.
+* `1 2 3 ...` - integers ranging from 0 to 250 define ID of the vehicle.
 The model will be named as `uavID` in Gazebo.
 Use multiple numbers to spawn more than one vehicle at once
-* --f450 - change the type of vehicle to be spawned (default is t650)
+* `--f450` - change the type of vehicle to be spawned (default is t650, available options are `--f450`, `--f550` and `--t650`)
-* --param-name - everything started with `--` is treated as a new parameter.
+* `--param-name` - everything started with `--` is treated as a new parameter.
 If you follow it up with variables without the `--`, it will be assigned into child variables of this parameter.
 Parameters without additional variables set the value of the param-name to `True`

-*Note:* It is permitted to use *both* `-` and `_` as word separators in the input parameters.
+**Note:** It is permitted to use **both** `-` and `_` as word separators in the input parameters.

-*Example:* spawn two vehicles with IDs 1 and 7, change vehicle type to f450, add a laser rangefinder and an Ouster 3D LiDAR, specify the LiDAR type to OS1-32 and use GPU acceleration of the LiDAR ray-tracing.
+**Example:** spawn two vehicles with IDs 1 and 7, change vehicle type to f450, add a laser rangefinder and an Ouster 3D LiDAR, specify the LiDAR type to OS1-32 and use GPU acceleration of the LiDAR ray-tracing.
 All vehicles spawned via this the command will have the same configuration.

 ```bash
 rosservice call /mrs_drone_spawner/spawn "1 7 --f450 --enable-rangefinder --enable-ouster --ouster-model OS1-32 --use-gpu-ray